 Some of the best diets for sustainability include:

-- Plant-based diets — Plants generally cause fewer adverse environmental effects compared to animal foods.
+- Plant-based diet — Plants generally cause fewer adverse environmental effects compared to animal foods.
 A plant-based diet includes mostly plant proteins, such as legumes, seeds and whole grains, but might also include small amounts of animal proteins, such as eggs or dairy, depending on the specific type.
 Vegan and vegetarian diets fall into this category.

 - Mediterranean diet — This healthy eating pattern encourages lots of plant foods and plant proteins, especially veggies, whole grains and olive oil, but also includes some seafood, dairy, eggs and small amounts of meat.
 It’s basically a type of “flexitarian diet” and can also be a pescatarian diet or semi-vegetarian diet depending on which animal foods are included, such as eggs, dairy and fish but no meat.